lsst-dm/dmtn-316/index.md

 * Provide visibility into changes
 * Enable better interaction with hardware planning, SLAC Cybersecurity, etc.

-This tech note introduces the ConOps for the Rubin applications at USDF.
+This tech note introduces the ConOps model for the Rubin applications at USDF.
 This includes the Rubin and USDF roles, Service Management.
 This does not detail the overall operations for the US DAC, Long Haul Network, or Summit.
 ```

 ## Separation of Responsibilities